Skip to main content

 Under high serum glucose

-Table \(\PageIndex{1}\) below shows a summary of the regulation of pyruvate in glycolysis and pyruvate dehydrogenase also shows the effect of insulin.
+Table \(\PageIndex{1}\) below shows a summary of the regulation of pyruvate in glycolysis and pyruvate dehydrogenase and also shows the effect of insulin.
 Glucagon leads to phosphorylation and inactivation of the designated enzymes, the opposite effect of insulin.

 Metabolic Pathway Major Regulatory Enzyme(s) Allosteric Effectors Post-translational modifications